valmojr/armatak/README.md

 ## Operation Wings of Liberty

-By default, this repo contains a forked H&M (6~12 men) themed as Ranger Recon Detachment to showcase the mod, it was developed and heavily tested on a OG TAK Server running in CloudRF TAK Server container, other TAK Server may be functional.
+By default, this repo contains a forked Hearts and Minds mission (6-12 COOP) themed as Ranger Recon Detachment to showcase the mod, it was developed and heavily tested on a OG TAK Server running in CloudRF TAK Server container, other TAK Server may be functional, but not tested.

 ## Get in Touch